BestTimesToVisit.com Logo

 Frequently Asked Questions

-What's the best time to visit Mykonos for a balance of good weather and fewer crowds?
+What's the best time to visit Mykonos for ideal weather and fewer crowds?

-What are some local customs or etiquette tips I should be aware of when visiting Mykonos?
+What are some local customs or etiquette tips I should know?

 How safe is Mykonos, and are there any particular safety concerns I should be aware of?

 Mykonos is generally very safe, but like any tourist destination, petty theft can occur.
-Keep an eye on your belongings, especially in crowded areas.
-At night, stick to well-lit areas, particularly if you're walking alone.
-And, always be mindful of your drinks.
+Be mindful of your belongings, especially in crowded areas.
+At night, stick to well-lit areas, and if you're renting an ATV, drive cautiously on the winding roads.

 Ready to Plan Your Trip?